adinatan/PolarOnionPeeling/README.md

 [![View PolarOnionPeeling on File Exchange](https://www.mathworks.com/matlabcentral/images/matlab-file-exchange.svg)](https://www.mathworks.com/matlabcentral/fileexchange/41064-polaronionpeeling)
 # PolarOnionPeeling
 The code implements the method shown at "Toward real-time charged-particle image reconstruction using polar onion-peeling" by G.M.
 Roberts et-al, Rev. Sci.
 Instr.
-80, 053104 (2009).
-It supports images of up to 4K and accepts arbitrary (even) beta parameters.
-Specific quadrants of the image can be selected in the analysis in case of image asymmetries.
-NaN values can be used for masking unwanted pixels or areas.
-For more info regarding the method see: https://doi.org/10.1063/1.3126527
+80, 053104 (2009)  https://doi.org/10.1063/1.3126527

 There are several extensions included beyond the original paper:

 * Support of higher Legendre orders
+* Specific quadrants of the image can be selected in the analysis in case of image asymmetries.
-* Limit Legendre order toward the origin to reduce overfitting errors
+* Limit Legendre order toward the origin to restrict overfitting.
-* Support of NaN values for masking the raw images
+* Support of NaN values for masking unwanted pixels or areas of raw images.
-* The code supports images of up to 4K. bld_lut.m was added for radial basis set generation of arbitrary size.
+* Supports images of up to 4K x 4K pixels. bld_lut.m was added for radial basis set generation of arbitrary size.
 * Added beta2cart.m to get the 2D and 3D reconstruction based on beta parameteres.
 * Added LDSD.m to apply Legendre decomposition for a single data vector spanning [0,2*pi]
 * Added cart2tripolar.m to allow only cart2polar transform for any quandrant an to the range  [0,2*pi].